El Callegero (Raspa Truck), 2005, graphite on paper, 13½ x 16½ inches. All photos courtesy of the artist and Bill Fitzgibbons.

 As I drove to the West Side of San Antonio I hoped to find Alex Rubio in his studio.
 He doesn’t have a phone or a computer and it’s always a dice roll to reach him.
-I found him in his apartment where he was working on the cover for this border issues of BOMB—a painting of a lowrider Humvee rearing up onto its spoked hind wheels.
+I found him in his apartment where he was working on the cover for this borders issue of BOMB—a painting of a lowrider Humvee rearing up onto its spoked hind wheels.
 The US Border Patrol uses several Humvees, and Rubio decided that his tricked-out version would be an appropriate image for the issue on border crossing.
 Even as the US grapples with trying to stem the endless tide of illegal immigrants from Mexico, and Hispanic “minorities” in the Southwest are fast becoming the majority, Rubio’s drawing merges an icon of American authority with textural aspects of Mexican-American culture in a satirical inversion where the hunter becomes the hunted.

 Rubio was born in 1968 and grew up in the Marisol public housing project in the largely Latino West Side of San Antonio.
 As a teen, he spray-painted drawings on the project walls, but his pieces differed from the tagging that was found everywhere in the neighborhood.
 They were much more painterly and figurative, owing more to the rich Mexican-American mural tradition.
 The West Side barrio is home to very hardworking men and women, vatos with their incredible lowriders, Chicano gangs, drive-by shootings, Tejano musicians, raspas, and tattoo artists cranking out images of spiderwebs and Virgins of Guadalupe.
 It also is a fervent ground for neighborhood murals celebrating Aztec Warriors and Mexican-American imagery like sacred hearts, crowns of thorns, and Milagros symbols.